 After your normal household bills are paid each month, do you have enough left in your budget to make a monthly payment of 2% of your combined unsecured credit card balances?
 If so, you are a good candidate for credit counseling.

 Calling to speak with a credit counselor is free and easy to do:

-There are about 300 credit counseling agencies around the country.
+There are more than 100 credit counseling agencies around the country.
 If you already recognize that your debt and available cash flow puts you in a good position to benefit from a credit counseling program, you should connect with an agency to get a monthly payment quote.
-You can call 888-948-4425 toll free and speak with a counselor now, or at any time during your review of our free online debt relief system.
+You can call 888-317-8770 and speak with a counselor now, or at any time during your review of our free online debt relief system.

 Watch this brief video about what credit counseling is and how it works: